dashtom3/PassbookLayout/README.md

 # PassbookLayout
-Mimicking the behaviour of the Passbooks apps in iOS using a custom UICollectionViewLayout.Copy from CanTheAlmighty and change to Swift
+Mimicking the behaviour of the Passbooks apps in iOS using a custom UICollectionViewLayout.Copy from CanTheAlmighty and change to Swift.
 After he agreed me to push the swift version,I did it.

 # Installation